-To help you buying guide for buying a projector adapted to your needs, we give you the key factors to think about when buying a projector.
+To help you with your buying guide for buying a projector, we give you the key factors to consider when purchasing one.

 The Essential part Of the projector

-It is recommended for a home theater projector to opt for a full HD 1920 x 1080 pixel projector.
-Choosing a 4K / UHD (Ultra High Definition) model is including an option, but the result is still relatively low.
+A home theater projector should be at least HD 1920 x 1080 pixels.
+A 4K / UHD (Ultra High Definition) model is an option, but the quality is not that good.

 Projector Buying Guide All Key Points